Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Proof of the main theorem

 \end{proof}

-In the previous lemma, \ref{KL_eta}, we have shown that the Gambler, starting a turn of the betting game with a finite set of Komlogorov-Loveland betting strategies $\bB$, in order to increase the expected earning on sequences in a modulo set defined on the set of positions $I$ with module $m<\sqrt{\phi}$, has to define new bets for the strategies that slim down a large multi-set of $(I,\phi)$-chubby leaf-restrictions of strategies in $\bB$, under the condition that the multi-set of $(I,\phi)$-lean leaf-restrictions of strategies in $\bB$ is small.
+In Lemma \ref{KL_eta}, we have shown that the Gambler, starting a turn of the betting game with a finite set of Komlogorov-Loveland betting strategies $\bB$, in order to increase the expected earning on sequences in a modulo set defined on the set of positions $I$ with modulus $m<\sqrt{\phi}$, has to define new bets for the strategies that slim down a large multi-set of $(I,\phi)$-chubby leaf-restrictions of strategies in $\bB$, under the condition that the multi-set of $(I,\phi)$-lean leaf-restrictions of strategies in $\bB$ is small.

 Suppose that, to the contrary, the multi-set of $(I,\phi)$-lean leaf-restrictions of strategies in $\bB$ is not small.
-We'll show that, if $\phi$ is small compared to $I$, we can find a large subset of $I$, $I'$, such that most of those $(I,\phi)$-lean leaf-restrictions restrict entire $I'$.
+We will show that, if $\phi$ is small compared to $I$, we can find a large subset of $I$, $I'$, such that most of those $(I,\phi)$-lean leaf-restrictions restrict $I'$ entirely.

 \begin{lemma} For any multi-set $R$ of $(I,\phi)$-slim restrictions and any positive $q<1$, there is some $I'\subseteq I$ such that $|I'|\geq q|I|$ and the sum-size of restrictions in $R$ that restrict $I'$ is at least $(1-\phi q')\lplus(R)$, where $q'=1/(\lf \frac{|I|}{\lc q|I| \rc} \rf)$ . \end{lemma} \begin{proof} Let $\ell=\lc q|I| \rc$, $n=\lfloor\frac{|I|}{\ell}\rfloor$, and let $I_1,\dots, I_n$ be disjoint consecutive subsets of $I$ with $|I_i|=\ell$.